98548J/98548J.github.io/docs/engineering/2023-06-05-OdometryTestRig.md

 1. Remove 393 motors and block bearings.
 2. Attach “1-Post Hex Nut Retainer w/ Bearing Flat” in place of where block bearings used to be.
-3. Attach the V5 11 Watt smart motors.
+3. Attach the V5 11-watt smart motors.
 4. Attach wheels.
 5. Wire the robot and perform cable management.
 6. Attach Brain, Battery, and Radio.